circuitdojo/docs/src/nrf9160-programming-and-debugging.md

    1. Then tap the RST button while holding mode
    1. Let go of the MODE button
 1. Building your application if you haven't already with `west build`.
 It will create a folder called `build`.
 The file we care about is `build/zephyr/app_update.bin`
-1. Load the file using `mcumgr`
+1. Load the file using `newtmgr`
-    ```
-    mcumgr --conntype=serial --connstring /dev/tty.SLAB_USBtoUART image upload build/zephyr/app_update.bin
-    mcumgr --conntype=serial --connstring /dev/tty.SLAB_USBtoUART reset
-    ```
-    Your firmware will then be transferred.

-**Two important notes:**

-1. The transfer process is currently *slow*.
-The default BAUD is 115200.
-I've tested it at higher speeds (1M BAUD) and it works well.
-Stay tuned for improvements here.
-If you want guarenteed fast programming speeds, use the J-Link method.
+    1. Load the binary file using: `newtmgr -c serial image upload build/zephyr/app_update.bin`
+    1. Reset your board using `newtmgr -c serial reset` or hit the **RST** button.
+Full process below:
+    <script id="asciicast-352227" src="https://asciinema.org/a/352227.js" async  data-rows="10"></script>

+**Note:**

+1. The transfer process is limited to 1M BAUD.
+In most cases it takes about 8 seconds to transfer application code.
-1. The nRF9160 Feather does not respond to `mcumgr` commands **unless it's in DFU mode**.
+1. The nRF9160 Feather does not respond to `newtmgr` commands **unless it's in DFU mode**.
+(See step 1 above to get it into DFU mode.)

 ## Requirements for external programming